iagurban/kit/wiki/core/Function.debouncedCollectingAsync.md

 `number`

-The debounce delay in milliseconds; during this time, additional calls are collected.
+The debounce delay in milliseconds.
+This is the "window" during which calls are collected.

 ### collect